Beverly Hills Pilot Bike Route Program

 How You Can Help

-Members of the cycling community should encourage our new, post-installation City Council to accelerate our bike-friendly planning and programming.
+Members of our cycling community should encourage our City Council to accelerate bike-friendly planning and improvements.
 Drop them an email or pick up the phone (310-285-1013).
 Let our City Manager know that you care about cycling by sending an email to Jeff Kolin (or just call him at 310-285-1012).
 Have a question about the ‘pilot’ or about the bicycle racks programs?
 Contact Martha Eros, Planner (at firstname.lastname@example.org) and let Better Bike know what you find out.

 *FYI: In January of 2010, City Council re-adopted the existing (1977) Bike Master Plan as part of the city’s required General Plan update.
-While every other element of our city’s guiding document was updated in a lengthy process, this plan was simply tucked into an appendix without any formal review.
-The Bicycle Master Plan of course references data that is nearly four decades out of date and includes maps that are not legible.
-Is that any way to plan?
+While every other element of our city’s guiding document was updated in a lengthy process, this plan was simply tucked into an appendix without review.
+It references long-outdated data and includes maps that are not legible.
+Again, is this any way to plan for mobility?